bioinfo-pf-curie/TMB/README.md

 ## Tool summary

-### Installation with conda
+### Installation with recipe

 The tool was implemented in `python3`, and require the librairies `cyvcf2` and `yaml`.
-We provide a `yml` file to build a simple python environment as follow :
+We provide a `conda` file to build a simple python environment.
+To do so, simply use:

 ```
-conda env create -f environment.yml
+conda env create -n pytmb -f environment.yml
+conda activate pytmb
 ```

+### Installation with conda

-You can also directly install `pyTMB` from the `bioconda` channel as follows:
+If you are using conda as described above, you can install pyTMB from the `bioconda` channel as follows:

 ```
+conda env create -n pytmb
+conda activate pytmb
-conda install -c bioconda -c conda-forge -n pytmb tmb=1.3.0
+conda install -c bioconda -c conda-forge tmb=1.3.0
 ```

-### VCF format
+### Recommendations

 In order to have homogenous VCF entry files and to avoid VCF ambiguities, we recommend to normalize the VCF files before calculating the TMB.
-This is especially useful if the VCF file contains multiallelic variants.
+This is especially useful if the VCF file contains Multi Nucleotide Variants (MNVs) or multiallelic variants.

+For that we suggest to use

 ```
-bcftools norm -m -f FASTA -o ${PREFIX}_norm.vcf ${PREFIX}.vcf
+bcftools norm -f FASTA -m- -o file_norm.vcf file
 ```

 ### Implementation